 APRA has limited resources to apply to elective services.
-Currently, five large ADIs benefit significantly from the more efficient use of capital from the models-based approach.
-Consistent with the approach taken in 2016-17, and on the basis that there is no material difference in the approach to modelling supervision taken between them, ANZ, CBA, NAB, WBC and MBL will be charged an equal amount of the relevant costs.
-ING was, for the bulk of 2017-18, accredited relatively late in the year, while BEN and SUN are in the process of accreditation and do not benefit at this point.
-The three ADIs are also charged an equal amount, but is lower than the five ADIs that were accredited to use models for the full year.
+Currently, six ADIs benefit significantly from the more efficient use of capital from the models-based approach.
+Consistent with the approach taken in 2018-19, and on the basis that there is no material difference in the approach to modelling supervision taken between them, ANZ, CBA, NAB, WBC, MBL and ING will be charged an equal amount of the relevant costs.
+BEN is in the process of accreditation and does not benefit at this point.
+It is charged a lower amount than the six ADIs that were accredited to use models for the full year for this reason.